 When to Apply

-Mini-grant applications ($2,500 or less) are reviewed monthly.
+Mini-grant applications ($2,500 or less) are reviewed four times in the year.
+The months are January, April, July, and October.
 Applications are due on the first work day of the month.
 Notification of results will be given by the end of that same month.

-Major grants are reviewed three times per year.
-Applications for grants over $2,500 must be received by March 1st (notification by March 31st ), June 1st (notification by June 30th ), and September 1st (notification by September 30th ).
+Major grants are reviewed two times per year.
+Applications for grants over $2,500 must be received by March 1st (notification by March 31st ), and September 1st (notification by September 30th ).

 Please see our Frequently Asked Questions (PDF).
 We also encourage you to contact the MHC staff at 314-781-9660 for assistance.
 We are happy to help you during the process of developing and refining program and project ideas.
 We will also review draft applications (sent at least 30 days before the submission deadline you are hoping to meet).
 We will offer suggestions and make every effort to assist you in generating a potentially successful grant request.